patrick-kidger/diffrax/docs/api/solver.md

 # Solvers

-## Solver classes

 The complete list of solvers, categorised by type, is as follows.

-!!! note
+!!! info "Term structure"

     The type of solver chosen determines how the `terms` argument of `diffeqsolve` should be laid out.
 Most of them demand that it should be a single `AbstractTerm`.
-But for example [`diffrax.SemiImplicitEuler`][] demands that it by a 2-tuple `(AbstractTerm, AbstractTerm)`, to represent the two vector fields that solver uses.
+But for example [`diffrax.SemiImplicitEuler`][] demands that it be a 2-tuple `(AbstractTerm, AbstractTerm)`, to represent the two vector fields that solver uses.

     If it is different from this default, then you can find the appropriate structure documented below, and available programmatically under `<solver>.term_structure`.

-??? info "Stochastic differential equations"
+!!! info "Stochastic differential equations"

-    For the most part, no distinction is made between solvers for different kinds of differential equation, like between ODEs and SDEs.
+    Little distinction is made between solvers for different kinds of differential equation, like between ODEs and SDEs.
 Diffrax's term system allows for treating them all in a unified way.

-    Those ODE solvers that make sense as SDE solvers are documented as such.
+    Those ODE solvers that make sense as SDE solvers are documented as such below.
 For the common case of an SDE with drift and Brownian-motion-driven diffusion, they can be used by combining drift and diffusion into a single term:

     ```python
     drift = lambda t, y, args: -y